-Establishing an international regime of ROO is one thing.
-Ensuring that it does not pose disadvantages to developing countries is another.
+Establishing a regional regime of ROO for East Asia must ensure that it does not pose difficult disadvantages to the less developed developing countries.
 There is a need to add this dimension to the ROO regime.
-Arguments against free trade, competition policy and the like are a result of lack of safeguards for those who are not prepared to participate and more so compete.

 Developing countries need to be able to latch on to the GPN.
 This means gearing the ROO regime towards the preparation, development, and internationalization of SMEs.
 The ideal ROO therefore should have a developing country dimension.
 What would this entail?
 Needless to say, capacity building is crucial, for exporters, importers and administrators in developing countries, if the region is to achieve the best practice in the rules of origin.
 Developments in the EC for development-friendly ROO includes a single value-added method, use of statement of origin by registered exporters, and training and technical assistance to improve evaluation, information flows and monitoring of compliance.
-Another key element is allowing alternative means of proving origin more suited to the development stage of the developing country member.
+A key element is allowing alternative means of proving origin more suited to the development stage of the development.

 A logical concession to developing member countries is to lower the VA criteria for its exporters.
-Findings for the EU shows that a decline in the value-added requirement would tend to increase utilization rates.
-This could be a most useful incentive for CMLV countries.
-13
+Findings for the EU shows that a decline in the value-added threshold would tend to increase utilization rates.
+This could be a most useful incentive for CMLV countries. $^{10}\,$